Licensing can get complicated quickly.

 SPLA is an agreement used by service providers supplying hosted solutions to 3rd-party clients.
-Service Providers may be at liberty to rent/sell time on their hardware, but normal Microsoft licences do not permit the licence holder to sell or rent the use of their software to 3rd-party clients.
+Service Providers may be at liberty to rent or sell time on their hardware.
+Normal Microsoft licences do not permit the licence holder to sell or rent the use of their software to 3rd-party clients.
 The SPLA scheme allows the rental of the software to clients on a monthly charge basis.

-With the release of SQL Server 2016, some changes have been made to both the editions and the licensing models available.
 There are now four main editions; Express, Standard, Enterprise and Developer.
-The Business Intelligence edition has now been removed, but the Web Edition still remains only available under SPLA.
+The Business Intelligence edition has now been removed, but the Web Edition remains only available under SPLA.